DanielMPries/UserActions.Telemetry/README.md

 ## TODO

 ```
+[ ] - Complete setup for nuget packages
 [ ] - Unit tests for data capture from context
 [ ] - Concrete implementations for other sinks like RabbitMQ, Azure Event Hubs and Kafka
 [ ] - Additional optional handling on `faulted` states